-An employee who uses his/her own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance of:
+An employee who uses their own motor vehicle to conduct business on behalf of and at the request of the Employer shall receive an allowance equivalent to the Canada Revenue Agency Reasonable perkilometre allowance.

-Date Rate per km

-April 1, 2013 52¢

-April 1, 2016 53¢

-April 1, 2018 54¢

-(a) The minimum allowance shall be four dollars.

-(b) If the employee uses public transportation, the Employer shall reimburse the employee the cost of public transportation for all travel on the Employer's business.

-(c) Employees who are required to operate a vehicle in the course of their duties are required to obtain insurance for Business Use (Rate Class 007) and at least \$2,000,000 Third Party Legal Liability.

-(d) Employees shall receive an advance equivalent to the difference between the coverage required by the Employer in (c) with four years' safe driver discount and the employees' Pleasure/To and From Work (Rate Class 002 or 003, whichever is applicable); \$2,000,000 Third Party Legal Liability; four years' safe driver discount, upon proof of insurance as required by the Employer.

-(e) If an employee terminates employment during the employee's insurance year the Employer shall recover the appropriate prorated amount of the advance.

-(f) Employees shall be reimbursed for the cost of any taxi or ferry transportation authorized by the Employer.
+- (a) The minimum allowance shall be four dollars. - (b) If the employee uses public transportation, the Employer shall reimburse the employee the cost of public transportation for all travel on the Employer's business. - (c) Employees who are required to operate a vehicle in the course of their duties are required to obtain insurance for Business Use (Rate Class 007) and at least \$2,000,000 Third Party Legal Liability. - (d) Upon receipt of an employee's proof of insurance as required by the Employer, the Employer will pay the employee an annual advance reimbursement calculated as the difference between (1) and (2) below, where (1) and (2) are defined as: - (1) the cost of coverage required by the Employer in (c) above, based upon the employee's individual driver factor; and - (2) the cost of insurance for Pleasure/To and From Work (Rate Class 002 or 003, whichever is applicable) with \$2,000,000 Third Party Legal Liability, based on the employee's individual driver factor. - (e) If an employee terminates employment during the employee's insurance year the Employer shall recover the appropriate prorated amount of the advance. - (f) Employees shall be reimbursed for the cost of any taxi or ferry transportation authorized by the Employer.